feature-image

 He also added, “Which btw, I would be totally lost if I stared at my trackman club data all day.”

-Kim was already good enough to become a pro by the time the Trackman technology had broke into the scene.
+Kim was already good enough to become a pro by the time the Trackman technology had broken into the scene.
 The Trackman 3, which was first used to enhance training for juniors, was released in 2011.
 By 2015, everyone was accustomed to it.
 However, Kim didn’t need the tech as he was already trained to turn pro soon.
 He received his Korn Ferry Tour membership in 2014.

 ADVERTISEMENT

-Hence, the veteran golfer may have not been exposed to the integration of the technology into his junior training.
+Hence, the veteran golfer may not have been exposed to the integration of the technology into his junior training.
 He had already kicked off his career on a high after a few incredible performances as a junior.
 His consistency helped him qualify for the 2013 Walker Cup and Palmer Cup.
 That just shows how good he already was to not need to rely on the Trackman technology.

 ADVERTISEMENT